vps00003/AirportDelayFinder/README.md

   - "how do i create the glow effect in yellow for my text" I used this prompt to create glowing text
   - "How do i make the glowing text appear in typewriter style" I used this prompt to make the glowing text move across the screen
   - "Why wont my picture show up" I used this prompt to figure out why my picture wouldn't show up
+  - "I have var todayDate = new Date(); to retrieve the current date, but how do I make this display as text on my page?"
+I used this prompt to ask ChatGPT how to display the current data after I had retrieved it using javascript
+  - "How do I make my CurrentDate show up in the very top right of my screen" I used this prompt to figure out how to get my CurrentDate javascript output to be displayed in the top right of the Delays.cshtml page

 ## Reflection on Resources